2015 Barcelona school attack

 On 20 April 2015, a 13-year-old carried out an attack at his high school, IES Joan Fuster, in Barcelona, Catalonia, Spain, killing one teacher and injuring four others.
-The student was armed with a crossbow and a machete, On arrival to school, he started shooting in a class with the crossbow, resulting in a teacher being killed and four students injured.
+The student was armed with a crossbow and a machete, Upon arriving at school, he began shooting in a class with the crossbow and attacking students and staff with a machete, resulting in a teacher being killed and two students and another teacher being injured.
 The attack is the first school attack in Spain where a teacher was killed.

 Background

-While the attack was the first documented case of a fatal school shooting in Spain, there had been a previous, unsuccessful planned school attack, when in October 2012, agents of the National Police Corps arrested a young man in Palma de Mallorca was arrested and was found to have been plotting to bomb University of the Balearic Islands with 140 kilograms of explosives (that he had acquired on the internet), with the motivation of emulating the Columbine massacre. in a copycat crime trying to emulate the Columbine massacre.
+While the attack was the first documented case of a fatal school attack in Spain, there had been a previous, unsuccessful planned school attack, when in October 2012, agents of the National Police Corps arrested a young man in Palma de Mallorca was arrested and was found to have been plotting to bomb University of the Balearic Islands with 140 kilograms of explosives (that he had acquired on the internet), in a copycat crime trying to emulate the Columbine massacre.
 The earliest documented case of a murder on school grounds in recent Spanish history occurred in October of 2003, when three Dominican migrants stabbed a Colombian student to death at the gates of the Instituto Sant Josep de Calassanç located in Barcelona.
-On April 28, 2005, the youths were sentenced to 17 years in prison and 190,000 euros in compensation for the charge of murder with malice aforethought.
+On 28 April 2005, the youths were sentenced to 17 years in prison and 190,000 euros in compensation for the charge of murder with malice aforethought.

 Attack

-The student began the attack by arriving late to class, and firing a crossbow into the face of a female teacher.
-The student then fired another bolt along with fatally stabbing another teacher, 36-year-old Abel Martínez Oliva, with his machete, as Martínez came to help the female teacher, trying to get her out.

-Two other students were injured in the attack, including the daughter of the female teacher.

-The attack ended when the school P.E. teacher, David Jurado Fernández, managed to talk the student down.
+The student shot a Spanish-language teacher in the face and shot the daughter of the teacher in the leg with a modified crossbow using homemade projectiles.
+35-year-old Abel Martínez Oliva, a substitute teacher, confronted the student and was fatally stabbed or slashed in the chest with the machete.
+The student then stabbed or slashed another student in the leg before he was confronted by the school's physical education teacher, David Jurado Fernández.

 According to Jurado, he found the student in the second-floor classroom with a knife, a crossbow, a backpack, and manipulating a beer bottle to make a Molotov cocktail.
 Jurado then told the student that he was hurting more people than he realized and asked him to show him what he had in his backpack.
 The student did, then collapsed in tears into Jurado's arms.
 Jurado then sat with the student in the classroom until the police arrived.

-The attack occurred on 20 April, the anniversary of the Columbine High School massacre, which has inspired multiple murderous plots and attacks on school grounds.

 Victims

-One teacher was killed in the attack, and four others were injured.
-The teacher killed was a substitute teacher who had only recently begun working at the school.
+One teacher, Abel Martínez Oliva, was killed in the attack, and four others were injured.
+Martínez was a substitute teacher who had only recently begun working at the school.
 Two additional teachers and two students were also injured in the attacks.
 None of the injured victims were reported to have been seriously injured.
+Martínez was posthumously honoured for protecting students and other teachers during the attack with the Civil Order of Alfonso X, the Wise by the Council of Ministers following a request from the minister of education, vocational training and sports José Ignacio Wert.